Sentencing continues for deputies who tortured 2 Black men in racist assault

 Before Lee sentenced Elward and Middleton, he called their actions “egregious and despicable.”

-After Elward shot Jenkins in the mouth, they devised a coverup that included planting drugs and a gun.
+After Elward shot Jenkins in the mouth, lacerating his tongue and breaking his jaw, they devised a coverup that included planting drugs and a gun.
 False charges stood against Jenkins and Parker for months.
-Jenkins suffered a lacerated tongue and broken jaw.

 “What sick individual does this?
 He has so much power over us already, so to act this way, he must be truly sick in this head,” Schmidt wrote in his statement.

-Elward and Middlelton were emotional as they apologized in court.
+Elward and Middlelton were emotional as they apologized in court on Tuesday.
 Elward’s attorney, Joe Hollomon, said his client first witnessed Rankin County deputies turn a blind eye to misconduct in 2017.

 “Hunter (Elward) was initiated into a culture of corruption at the Rankin County Sheriff’s Office," Hollomon said.

-For months, Rankin County Sheriff Bryan Bailey, whose deputies committed the crimes, said little about the episode.
-After the officers pleaded guilty in August, Bailey said the officers had gone rogue and promised to change the department.
+Rankin County Sheriff Bryan Bailey, who took office in 2012, revealed no details about his deputies' actions when he announced they had been fired last June.
+After they pleaded guilty in August, Bailey said the officers had gone rogue and promised to change the department.
 Jenkins and Parker have called for his resignation, and they have filed a $400 million civil lawsuit against the department.

 Michael Goldberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow him at @mikergoldberg.